finos/open-source-readiness/docs/Presentations/Open-Source-Readiness.md

     </div>
     <div className="slide-notes">
       <p>This is a view of our open Pull Requests on GitHub.
 We’ve
-        got stuff being worked on from Brittany Istines from FannyMae, Peter Smuillovics from Morgan Stanley, Pooi Chong from Llloyds and Cara Delia from RedHat.</p>
+        got stuff being worked on from Brittany Istenes from Fanny Mae, Peter Smulovics from Morgan Stanley, Pooi Chong from Llloyds and Cara Delia from RedHat.</p>
       <p>There are lots of articles here which appear to be by me -
         I am essentially “Ghost Writing” these with help from people